yaap7/miSCripts/README.md

 Python3 script to quickly create a POC of user enumeration through a web application.

+## extract-infos-from-pcap.py

+Python3 script to all juicy information from a pcap file.
+Used for passive network recon.

+TODO:
+* use `argparse` for a nice usage message;
+* retrieve the `originating vlan` in STP;
+* retrive all information from LLDP trames.

 ## extract-ports-from-nessus.py

 Python3 script to retrieve a list of IP addresses which listened on a specific port from a nessus (broken XML) file.